alymohamedhassan/ai-coder/README.md

 - Download the latest release
 - Execute the install_linux.sh file with sudo permissions  ```$ sudo ./install_linux.sh```
   - This will automatically download the binary from github and install it on your /usr/local/bin directory.

+### Windows
+- Download the latest windows release
+- Add the binary to your path in you environmental variables

 ## Running it